What is 112?

 • Details on the incident itself, the number of persons involved, the description of any visible injuries and knowledge of any pre-existing medical conditions

 Remember, it is important to wait for the call-takers instructions, try and stay calm and don’t hang up until they tell you to.

-What information regarding 112 should I teach my children?
+What information regarding 112 or 999 should I teach my children?